Bill On The Road

 Pose for a photo with “The Bronze Fonze”.
 Yes, it’s a creepy version of Henry Winkler from Happy Days which was based in Milwaukee.

-To Do: Milwaukee is full of incredible history, with beautiful old buildings and fun attractions.
+To Do: Milwaukee is at the top of our list of trips under six hours from St. Louis!
+Full of incredible history, with beautiful old buildings and fun attractions.
 Tour the Harley-Davidson Museum, watch a baseball game at Miller Park or check out the spy-themed bar called The Safe House.
 Each June, the city is home to SummerFest – the world’s largest musical festival.
 But, don’t worry, there are festivals year round!
 They love to celebrate!

 To Eat: CHEESE!
 Be sure to try fresh cheese curds!
 (And the fried ones!)